-How to buy a gaming laptop in 2020
+The best gaming laptops you can buy, plus how to pick one | Engadget

 What's your budget?

 Your laptop buying journey starts and ends with the amount of money you're willing to spend.
 No surprise there.
-The good news?
-There are plenty of options for gamers of every budget.
-In particular, we're seeing some great choices under $1,000, like Dell's G5 15, which currently starts at $840.
+The good news: There are plenty of options for gamers of every budget.
+In particular, we're seeing some great choices under $1,000, like Dell's G15, which currently starts at $930.
 PCs in this price range will definitely feel a bit lower quality than pricier models, and they'll likely skimp on RAM, storage and overall power.
 But they should be able to handle most games in 1080p at 60 frames per second, which is the bare minimum you'd want from any system.

 Stepping up to mid-range options beyond $1,000 is where things get interesting.
-At that point, you'll start finding PCs like the ASUS Zephyrus ROG G14, one of our favorite gaming notebooks of the year.
+At that point, you'll start finding PCs like the ASUS Zephyrus ROG G14, one of our favorite gaming notebooks of the last few years.
 In general, you can look forward to far better build quality than budget laptops (metal cases!), improved graphics power and enough RAM and storage space to handle the most demanding games.
 These are the notebooks we'd recommend for most people, as they'll keep you gaming and working for years before you need to worry about an upgrade.

 If you're willing to spend around $1,800 or more, you can start considering more premium options like Razer's Blade.
 Expect impeccably polished cases, the fastest hardware on the market, and ridiculously thin designs.
-The sky's the limit here: Alienware's uber-customizable Area 51m is an enormous beast that can cost up to $4,700.
-Few people need a machine that pricy, but if you're a gamer with extra cash to burn, it may be worth taking a close look at some of these pricier systems.
+The sky's the limit here: Alienware's uber customizable Area 51m is an enormous beast that can cost up to $4,700.
+Few people need a machine that pricey, but if you're a gamer with extra cash to burn, it may be worth taking a close look at some of these pricier systems.

 What kind of CPU and GPU do you want?

-Two years ago, the answer to this question was relatively simple: Just get an Intel chip with an NVIDIA GPU.
-But this year, AMD came out swinging with its Ryzen 4000-series notebook processors, which are far better suited for juggling multiple tasks at once (like streaming to Twitch while blasting fools in Fortnite).
-In general, you’ll still be safe getting one of Intel’s latest 10th-generation H-series chips.
+The answer to this question used to be relatively simple: Just get an Intel chip with an NVIDIA GPU.
+But over the last two years, AMD came out swinging with its Ryzen 4000 and 5000-series notebook processors, which are better suited for juggling multiple tasks at once (like streaming to Twitch while blasting fools in Fortnite).
+In general, you’ll still be safe getting one of Intel’s latest 10th or 11th-gen H-series chips.
 But it’s nice to have decent AMD alternatives available for budget and mid-range laptops, especially when they’re often cheaper than comparable Intel models.

-When it comes to video cards, though, AMD is only beginning to compete with NVIDIA.
-You’ll find its Radeon RX 5600M in Dell’s G5 15 Special Edition, but we’re still waiting for it to pop up in more notebooks.
-And at this point, the faster RX 5700M is nowhere to be seen.
-Back in April, AMD blamed the COVID-19 epidemic for unexpected delays, which has also affected the PC market as a whole.
+When it comes to video cards, though, AMD is still catching up.
+Its new Radeon RX 6000M GPU has been a fantastic performer in notebooks like ASUS’s ROG Strix G15, but it still lags behind NVIDIA when it comes to newer features like ray tracing.
+I’ll admit, it’s nice to see a Radeon-powered notebook that can approach the general gaming performance of NVIDIA’s RTX 3070 and 3080 GPU.

-The Radeon RX 5600M is a solid GPU for 1080p gaming, and it competes directly with NVIDIA’s GTX 1650 and 1660 Ti cards.
-But if you want even more power, perhaps for solid 4K performance, or high frame rate gaming beyond 144 FPS, you’ve got no choice but to step up to NVIDIA’s RTX GPUs.
-You’ll find the RTX 2060 in plenty of mid-range notebooks, and it’s a solid option if you want to crank your graphics settings in 1080p.
-The RTX 2070 and 2080, meanwhile, are typically found in premium machines.
-They’re better choices if you simply must game in native 4K, or if you’re trying to reach hellish frame rates to match modern 300Hz screens.
+If you want to future-proof your purchase, or you’re just eager to see how ray tracing could make your games look better, you’re probably better off with an NVIDIA video card.
+They’re in far more systems, and it’s clear that NVIDIA has had more time to optimize its ray tracing technology.
+RTX GPUs also feature the company’s DLSS feature, which uses AI to upscale games to higher resolutions.
+That’ll let you play a game like Destiny 2 in 4K with faster frame rates.
+That’s useful if you’re trying to take advantage of a high refresh rate monitor.

 What kind of screen do you want?

 Screen size is a good place to start when judging gaming notebooks.
 In general, 15-inch laptops will be the best balance of immersion and portability, while larger 17-inch models are heftier, but naturally give you more screen real estate.
-And sure, there are some 13-inch gaming notebooks, like the Razer Blade Stealth, but paradoxically you'll often end up paying more for those than slightly larger 15-inch options.
+There are some 13-inch gaming notebooks, like the Razer Blade Stealth, but paradoxically you'll often end up paying more for those than slightly larger 15-inch options.
+We’re also seeing more 14-inch options, like the Zephyrus G14 and Blade 14, which are generally more powerful than 13-inch laptops while still being relatively portable.

 But these days, there are plenty more features to consider than screen size alone.
 Consider refresh rates: Most monitors refresh their screens vertically 60 times per second, or 60Hz.
 That's a standard in use since black and white NTSC TVs.
 But over the past few years, displays have evolved considerably.
-Now, 120Hz 1080p screens are the bare minimum you'd want in any gaming notebook -- and there are faster 144Hz, 240Hz and even 300Hz screens.
-All of those ever-increasing numbers are in the service of one thing: making everything on your screen look as smooth as possible.
+Now, 120Hz 1080p screens are the bare minimum you'd want in any gaming notebook — and there are faster 144Hz, 240Hz and even 360Hz panels.
+All of those ever-increasing numbers are in the service of one thing: making everything on your display look as smooth as possible.

 For games, higher refresh rates also help eliminate screen tearing and other artifacts that could get in the way of your frag fest.
 And for everything else, it just leads to a better viewing experience.
-Even scrolling a web page on a 120Hz or faster monitor is a stark difference from a 60Hz screen.
+Even scrolling a web page on a 120Hz or faster monitor is starkly different from a 60Hz screen.
 Instead of seeing a jittery wall of text and pictures, everything moves seamlessly together, as if you're unwinding a glossy paper magazine.
 Going beyond 120Hz makes gameplay look even more responsive, which to some players gives them a slight advantage.

 Not to make things more complicated, but you should also keep an eye out for NVIDIA's G-SYNC and AMD's FreeSync.
 They're both adaptive sync technologies that can match your screen's refresh rate with the framerate of your game.
 That also helps to reduce screen tearing and make gameplay smoother.
-Consider them nice bonuses on top of a high refresh rate monitor -- they're not necessary, but they can still offer a slight visual improvement.
+Consider them nice bonuses on top of a high refresh rate monitor; they're not necessary, but they can still offer a slight visual improvement.

 One more thing: Most of these suggestions are related to LCD screens, not OLEDs.
 While OLED makes a phenomenal choice for TVs, it's a bit more complicated when it comes to gaming laptops.
 They're limited to 60Hz, so you won't get the smoother performance you'd find on a high refresh rate screen.
 And they're typically 4K panels; you'll need a ton of GPU power to run games natively at that resolution.
 OLED laptops still look incredible, with the best black levels and contrast on the market, but we think most shoppers would be better off with an LCD gaming laptop.